 The text starts with a brief description on recognition of things from sociological and anthropological perspectives.
-The following part of the article deals with: (I) status and usage of things in the society of shortage economy and (II) technological devices as harbingers of the systemic change.
-Considerations on things are marked by three historical periods in the history of Polish society: late People's Republic of Poland, 1989 breakthrough, and the modern era.
-It is not my intention, however, to carry out a classic interpretation and analysis of narrations in accordance with the principles formulated by Fritz Schütze, that is, to seek processual structures, reconstruct argumentative strategies, et cetera, but the applied theoretical categories were developed by sociology and anthropology of things, as well as sociology of media and communication.
+The following part of the chapter deals with: (I) status and usage of things in the society of shortage economy and (II) technological devices as harbingers of the systemic change.
+The text ends with a reflection on the ambiguity of things in different socio-cultural contexts.
+Considerations on things are marked by three historical periods in the history of Polish society: the late People's Republic of Poland (PPR), the 1989 breakthrough, and the modern era.

-Sociology and Anthropology of Things- Selected Aspects
+Sociology and anthropology of things - selected aspects

 A life cycle of a thing is typically made of three major stages: creation (invention, development, manufacturing), usage (determined by time, varied), disposal (no longer useful).
 This general pattern is applicable when things are treated as basically the same objects.
-However, when we look closely at specific objects-isolated items-it appears that the same thing can work differently in varied contexts to manifest its agency (Abriszewski 2010:XXI).
-They need new ways to "make them speak, that is, to make them suggest their description, create a blueprint for their usage by others-humans or nonhumans" (Akrich 1992 as cited in Latour 2010:112).
+However, when we look closely at specific objects - isolated items - it appears that the same thing can work differently in varied contexts to manifest its agency (Abriszewski 2010: XXI).
+They need new ways to "make them speak, that is, to make them suggest their description, create a blueprint for their usage by others - humans or nonhumans" (Akrich 1992 as cited in Latour 2010: 112).

-Things cannot tell their own biographies-they are written by people (Kopytoff 2003).
-The life of a thing-linked to an item, its body2-manifests itself by actions and their consequences.
-The fact that things live means that they trigger, determine, and authorize actions, enable or prevent them, encourage, allow and suggest, but also stop or forbid actions (Latour 2010:101).
-Things require individuals to "do something with them"; such demands are effective if they bring about desired effects (Gibson 1977; Mitchell 2005 as cited in Krajewski 2013:69).
-It means that things are not outside the social order, but they are its integral part and actively participate in it as actors or actants (Latour 2010).
+Things cannot tell their own biographies - they are written by people (Kopytoff 2003).
+The life of a thing - linked to an individual, her or his body2 - manifests itself by actions and their consequences.
+The fact that things live means that they trigger, determine, and authorize actions, enable or prevent them, encourage, allow and suggest, but also stop or forbid actions (Latour 2010: 101).
+Things require individuals to "do something with them"; such demands are effective if they bring about desired effects (Gibson 1977, Mitchell 2005 as cited in Krajewski 2013: 69).
+It means that things are not outside the social order, but they are its integral part and actively participate in it as actors.
+Although the considerations concern the life of things, it is not possible without the individual, who triggers action (or not) on the basis of the meanings given to the objects.
+The significance of the object results from how the person is ready to act towards it, which involves different ways of experiencing these relationships.